 Description: This code list provides a set of values indicating the "frequency" of the data (e.g. weekly, monthly, quarterly).
 The concept “frequency” may refer to various stages in the production process, e.g. data collection or data dissemination.
 For example, a time series could be disseminated at annual frequency but the underlying data are compiled monthly.
 The code list is applicable for all different uses of “frequency”.

-The code list below presents the set of basic codes recommended for expressing frequency; for more complex frequencies, please refer to section "Recommendations for the creation of additional frequencies".
+The code list below presents the set of basic codes recommended for expressing frequency; the code list is mapped to the ISO 8601 durations representation for the ease of reference for users using this standard. for more complex frequencies, please refer to section "Recommendations for the creation of additional frequencies".

 Established international standard(s) used as input for the code list: None.